 - To Whom It May Concern

-Do your homework and find the name of the person you are sending to.
+Do your homework and find the name of the person to whom you are sending this.
 Don't simply write “Dear Sir or Madam,” or another generic, cookie cutter salutation.
-You don't want to appear to be lazy and/or unknowledgeable.
-Take the time to check the job posting or call the company to find the contact information.
-More about this and how to write a cover letter.
+You don't want to appear to be lazy or unknowledgeable.
+Take the time to check the job posting or call the company to find the proper contact information.
+Read more about this and how to write a cover letter the right way.

 - Include Action Verbs

 Instead of writing in a usual and boring way, try to include action verbs to add some excitement and vitality to your accomplishments.
-A thesaurus is a valuable aid when trying to replace tired verbs for action verbs.
-A look at our list of action verbs will give you some options to use.
+A thesaurus is a valuable aid when replacing weak verbs for action verbs.
+A look at our list of action verbs will give you many options to use.

 - Optimize With Keywords

 When your letter is being read whether by a machine or a person you want the key features to stand out.
-One way to promote your accomplishments is to add keywords derived from the company's literature or job description itself.
+One way to promote your accomplishments is to add keywords derived from the company's literature or the job description itself.
 You want to write so that your skills and achievements are on par with the needs of the company.
-More in-depth info about keyword optimization.
+Get more in-depth info about keyword optimization.

 - Too Generic

-Write focusing on each individual job.
-In other words, don't use the exact same letter for each job.
-It is better to customize it addressing the wants and needs of the employer, as well as the requirements of the individual job.
-You can employ keyword usage as described in point #5 above to customize your information to apply to each job.
+Write to focus on each job.
+In other words, don't use the same letter for each job.
+Customize it to address the wants and needs of the employer, and the requirements of the particular job.
+You can employ keywords as described in point #5 above to customize your information to apply to each job.

 - Important Points First

-Use attention-grabbing language so if the employer only reads the first sentence they will want to read more.
+Use attention-grabbing language, so if the employer only reads the first sentence, they will want to read more.
 Make your statement so compelling that they want to read your entire resume to find out more.
 Write about how you can benefit their specific company.
 Use examples of your accomplishments to demonstrate your worth.
-Don't be vague, get to the facts, this is where you can start to sell yourself.
+Don't be vague, get to the facts, this is where you must start to sell yourself.

 - Factual Errors

 Exhibit your knowledge of the company, do some research.
-Be sure that the information you write about is accurate.
-Establish your professionalism by making sure that it is apparent that you have done research on what the company is all about.
-This is discussed more in the cover letter writing video.
+Please be sure that the information you write about is accurate.
+Establish your professionalism by making sure that it is apparent that you have researched what the company and all that entails.
+This is discussed more in our cover letter writing video.

 - Is It the Right Length?

-How long is it supposed to be?
-The next to the last of the 10 cover letter mistakes is one of the most subtle.
+How long is this page supposed to be?
+It is normally one page, this is the next to the last of these ten cover letter mistakes and is one of the most subtle.
 We wrote an article about how to write a cover letter which discusses the various parts of the letter and what to write in each part.

-If you are emailing this to someone, send it to the proper person, not just to a general department.
-Also, send it in the actual body of the email, not just as an attachment.
-It IS the email, not an accessory to it.
+If you are emailing this to someone, send it to the proper person, not to a general department.
+Also, send it in the actual body of the email, not as an attachment.
+It IS the email, not an attachment to it.